Kpokc/bouquet/README.md

 - Home Page
     - This page has header, footer and search box, this page has also list of all posts with related images.The header has navigation bar.
 The image brings the user's attention and inviting the user to explore the post and copy post link.
     (If loged in/ sign up) can like, dislike, add, comment, copy link, pin post.
     On the right hand side user can get access to most liked, most commented and random post.
+Represent how mane likes or dislikes post or comment has.

 - Read Post Page
     - User can read post fully.
 Alsow can like, dislike, pin, delete post.
 Can copy link of the current post.
 Aswel as comment post, edit delete, like dislike comment.
     On the right hand side user can get access to most liked, most commented and random post.
+    Represent how mane likes or dislikes post or comment has.

 - Contact Page
     - This page contains a form where users can give feedback and ask questions.
 It has another form where users can request for newsletter by simply subscribe it.

 - MyPage
     - Using Mypage user can get access to his posts, his comments and pinned posts.
 Alsow like, dislike, edit, delete his posts and comments.
 Unpin posts.
+Represents how mane likes or dislikes post or comment has.

 - Search page.
     -User retrieve all post where title and/or content has requested     word.